What is a condition report?

-A condition report is a way for a landlord to record the physical condition and state of repair of a property when a tenant moves in and when they move out.
+A condition report is a way for a landlord to record the physical condition and state of repair of a property when tenants move in and out.

 - all the fixed parts of a property